Providing More Reliable, More Affordable and More Sustainable Energy to as Many People as Possible

 • Reduce CO2 emissions and deforestation.
 Universal access to clean cooking solutions would result in emission savings of up to 1.5 billion tons of CO2 equivalent by 2030 (of which 900 million tons in Africa) – equivalent to the CO2 emissions produced by the air and maritime industries in 2022 or the deforestation of forests the size of Ireland each year.

 In order to give 100 million people in Africa and India access to Clean Cooking by 2030, TotalEnergies will invest more than 400 M$ in the development of LPG for cooking (bottles storage and filling facilities).
-“Pay-as-you-cook” payment solutions have been launched to allow customers to pay only as the LPG bottle is used, instead of having to advance the entire value of the volume of the bottle.
+“Pay-as-you-cook” payment solutions have been launched to allow customers to pay only as the LPG bottle is used, instead of having to pay for the value of the entire bottle content upfront.

 $400 million

-investment in the development of LPG for cooking.
+of investment in the development of LPG for cooking in Africa and India by 2030

-During COP29, TotalEnergies, BP, Equinor and Shell decided to join forces to help address the challenges of energy access in Sub-Saharan Africa, South and Southeast Asia by investing $500 million to support promising, high-impact projects, with the aim of helping millions of people in underserved communities, gain access to electricity and improved cooking conditions.
+In 2024, on the occasion of COP29, we announced that we would join forces with BP, Equinor and Shell to support energy access in sub-Saharan Africa and South and Southeast Asia.
+With $500 m in capital, this joint investment seeks to support high-impact projects aiming to help millions of people in underserved communities gain access to electricity and improved cooking conditions.

 $500 million of capital